 Yes!
 All Petro-Canada diesel fuels have satisfactory lubricity as required by the National Standard of Canada.

 Does Petro-Canada diesel fuel contain a lubricity additive?

 All Petro-Canada diesel fuels have suitable lubricity - a diesel fuel property that lubricates moving parts in fuel pumps and fuel injectors to minimize wear and protect current fuel systems.
 Most of Petro-Canada's diesel fuels have good natural lubricity (even "ultra low sulphur" diesel fuels), especially during the spring, summer and early fall.

 Lighter, low cloud point, winter diesel fuels contain a lubricity additive in keeping with the requirements of the National Standard of Canada for Automotive Ultra Low Sulphur Diesel Fuel.
 Petro-Canada recommends that customers avoid routinely adding additional lubricity additive to fuels as high dose rates of some lubricity additives have been found to cause problems such as sticking of plungers, metering valves or fuel injector racks.

 What is Diesel PX?

 Diesel PX is Petro-Canada's Ultra-Low Sulphur Diesel, that is being branded at select locations across Canada.
 Diesel PX surpasses the minimum specifications set out by CGSB (Canadian General Standards Board).

-With over 1,000 locations across Canada, Petro-Canada has the largest number of retail diesel locations to meet your driving needs.
+Petro-Canada has over 1,000 retail diesel locations across Canada to meet your driving needs.